nschlia/ffmpegfs/README.md

 This version has been tested with VAAPI (Debian) and MMAL (Raspberry).
 It may be possible that other APIs work, but this has not been confirmed, yet.

-To enable hardware support, use these parameters respectively (of course use only one):
+To enable hardware support, use these parameters respectively (of course, use only one):

 ```
 -hwaccel_dec=VAAPI